naszam/wfil/README.md

 ### [Backend](https://github.com/cristiam86/wfil-backend)

-Implements a custodial wallet by leveraging on Texitle Powergate APIs.
+Implements a custodial wallet by leveraging on Lotus APIs.

-Via AWS Lambda Function, allows to automatically wrap Filecoin, by minting WFIL from an account set as Minter.
+Via AWS Lambda, allows to automatically wrap/unwrap Filecoin, by minting WFIL from an account set as Minter and call the unwrap method to burn WFIL by the user.

 It's also connected via Filscan APIs to Filecoin to check for transactions that are tracked via Textile ThreadDB.